Judge delays Trump sentencing, lets him seek dismissal of NY conviction

 For its part, the team of District Attorney Alvin Bragg has acknowledged the unprecedented nature of the situation and did not oppose pausing the case.

-However, they rejected the argument that Trump is indefinitely immune from prosecution, stressing that the president-elect was convicted before his reelection when he did not have special protection.
+However, they rejected the argument that Trump is indefinitely immune from prosecution, stressing that the president-elect was convicted before his re-election when he did not have special protection.

 Bragg urged the court to balance respect for the office of the president and “fundamental role of the jury in our constitutional system” by considering suspending the case until Trump, 78, leaves office early in 2029.